Documentation Index

 Revoke a Key

-Revoking a key immediately invalidates it:
+Revoking a key immediately invalidates it:- Click the … menu on a key

 - Select Revoke